-- Loan rate capped at 6% - Terminate residential or auto lease.
-Speak with your local legal assistance office to review your situation and see if you qualify.
-Legal can also review your lease before you move in. - Other contracts: telephone exchange service, internet access service, mulitchannel video programming service, gym membership, or home security services.
+- Loan rate capped at 6%

+- Terminate residential or auto lease.
+Speak with your installation's legal office to review your situation and see if you qualify.
+Legal can also review your lease before you move in.

+- Cancel cellphone service contract